nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes
+   - April 28, 2024 : Added |Z|^2 as weighting scheme.
+The weighted and reduced chi^2 parameters are now reported.
+The structure of xml project file has changed.
+Release 5.1.80.
    - April 28, 2024 : The reduced chi^2 parameter is now reported, instead of chi^2.
 Release 5.1.79.3.
    - April 26, 2024 : The weight factor can be selected on the Parameters page.
 Release 5.1.79.2.
    - April 26, 2024 : Changed the auto zoom behavior on Nyquist plot, it can be disabled.
 Resease 5.1.79.1.